akutz/go-generics-the-hard-way/03-getting-started/05-composite-constraints.md

 }
 ```

-The above program will compile and print the execpted result:
+The above program will compile and print the expected result:

 ```bash
 6